It is an appealing concept to achieve a breast enhancement by using fat taken from elsewhere on your body, such as from the buttocks or thighs.

 Following this, fat can be harvested by liposuction and transferred to the breast to increase the breast augmentation.

-The results at this stage can only achieve a moderate increase in breast augmentation, perhaps one cup size or half a cup size, and multiple surgical procedures are required.
+The results of a fat graft for a breast enlargement can only achieve a moderate increase in breast size, perhaps one cup size or half a cup size, and multiple surgical procedures are required.

 Breast augmentation, using a breast implant made of cohesive silicone gel, is still the gold standard for breast augmentation at this stage though the future holds hope for fat transfers.